Boilers are vital vessels with multiple industrial and household applications. Their primary function is to generate steam.

 Total Discharge Pressure

 The total of all pressure dips that the feed pump must meet.
-In order to pick the pump, you must translate the total pressure drop to feet of discharge head.
-You can convert PSIG to feet of head using a correction factor of 2.31.
-By dividing the head by 0.96, we account for the density of boiling water, which is 227 degrees Fahrenheit.
+To pick the pump, you must translate the total pressure drop to the feet of the discharge head.
+You can convert PSIG to feet of the head using a correction factor of 2.31.
+By dividing the head by 0.96, we account for the density of boiling water, 227 degrees Fahrenheit.

 Getting and Staying Warm